Norway

 Childlessness rate (TCR)

-Norway's lifetime childlessness rate (TCR) reached 36.4% in 2024, marking a slight decrease of 0.8 percentage points from 2023.
-Over the five-year span from 2020 to 2024, the TCR has generally been on the rise, averaging 36.0%.
-When compared to the average of the 1970s, which was 16.8%, the current rate is higher by roughly 19.6 percentage points.
-Among 38 countries worldwide, Norway holds the 20th position, while within Europe, it ranks 14th out of 31.
+Norway's lifetime childlessness rate (TCR) reached 36.4% in 2024, showing a slight decrease of 0.8 percentage points from 2023.
+Over the latest five years (2020–2024), the TCR has been on an upward trend, averaging 36.0%.
+When compared with the 1970s average of 16.8%, the rate has increased by approximately 19.6 percentage points.
+On a global scale, Norway stands at 20th out of 38 countries, while in Europe it holds the 14th position among 31 nations.

 | Year | TCR | Year | TCR |